-- Business Loops that replace a decommissioned U.S. route.
+Business Loops that replaced a decommissioned U.S. route.
 Examples include:

-- The I-5 business loops in northern California, which replaced U.S. 99W through towns such as Woodland, Arbuckle, Williams, Willows, Orland, Red Bluff, and Redding.
+The I-5 business loops in northern California replaced U.S. 99W through towns such as Woodland, Arbuckle, Williams, Willows, Orland, Red Bluff and Redding.

-- The I-15 business loops in Utah, which replaced U.S. 91 through towns such as St. George, Cedar City, Parowan, Beaver, and Nephi.
+The I-15 business loops in Utah overlaid old U.S. 91 through cities such as St. George, Cedar City, Parowan, Beaver and Nephi.
 Notably, most business loops in Utah are cosigned with a different state highway route number.

-- The I-55 business loops in Illinois, which replaced U.S. 66 through towns such as Springfield, Bloomington-Normal, and Lincoln.
+The I-55 business loops in Illinois replaced U.S. 66 through the cities of Springfield, Bloomington-Normal and Lincoln.

 Business Loops that are from Interstates paralleled by a U.S. Route.
 Examples include:

-- The I-75 business loops in southern Georgia, which connect to and supplement U.S. 41 through towns such as Tifton and Cordele.
+The I-75 business loops in southern Georgia, which connect to and supplement U.S. 41 through cities such as Tifton and Cordele.